undistro/zora/README.md

 ## Introduction

-Zora is a multi-cluster scan that helps you identify potential issues and vulnerabilities in your Kubernetes clusters in a centralized way, ensuring that the recommended best practices are in place.
+Zora is an open-source solution that helps you achieve compliance with Kubernetes best practices recommended by industry-leading frameworks.

-Zora is the first product created by Undistro's initiative.
-Visit our [website](https://undistro.io) for more information about the project and sign up for our newsletter to stay up to date with Zora's new features and Undistro's new initiatives.
+By scanning your cluster with multiple plugins at scheduled times, Zora identifies potential issues, misconfigurations, and vulnerabilities.

+_Please [star :star:](https://github.com/undistro/zora/stargazers) the repo if you want us to continue developing and improving Zora!_ :grin:

 ## Getting Started